sezanzeb/input-remapper/readme/usage.md

 # Usage

-To open the UI to modify the mappings, look into your applications menu and search for 'Key Mapper' in settings.
-You can also start it via `key-mapper-gtk`.
-It works with both Wayland and X11.
+To open the UI to modify the mappings, look into your applications menu and search for 'Key Mapper'.
+You should be prompted for your sudo password as special permissions are needed to read events from `/dev/input/` files.
+You can also start it via `sudo key-mapper-gtk`.

 To change the mapping, you need to use the "Apply Defaults" button, so that the application can read the original keycode.
 It would otherwise be